dragonejt/dragonejt/README.md

 # Status
 ## 🤔 Learning
 - Applications of Machine Learning in Space Exploration
-- Django, discord.js, Devvit (Reddit Developer Platform)
+- Django, Pycord, Devvit (Reddit Dev Platform), Kotlin
 ## 🛠️ Building
 - [Projects in the Applications of Machine Learning in Space](https://www.kaggle.com/dragonejt)
 - The [Sibyl System](https://github.com/dragonejt/sibyl), a Content Moderation and Toxicity Profiling System using Machine Learning